 Trilliums are low growing woodland flowers.
 Most are native to the U.S. and you will often stumble upon a patch of trillium while walking in the woods.
 Different species favor different areas.
-Some are more showy than others, but what they all share are 3 leaves, 3 petals and 3 sepals.
+Some are showier than others, but what they all share are three leaves, three petals, and three sepals.

 Don't be tempted to take a plant from the wild.
 Many species are protected and some are endangered.
 Luckily more trilliums are finding their way into nurseries and catalogs.

 - Leaves: Leaves can be oval, elliptical, lance or diamond shaped, in solid green, mottled or with red veining.
-The meet in a point, on the stem, and whorl out around it.
+They meet in a point, on the stem, and whorl out around it.

 - Flowers: Each flower has three petals.
 The flowers can be tubular or cupped shaped and may be held erect on a stem or stemless.